Signed Into Law

 Which agencies enforce SB1809?

-SB1809 is enforced by Texas Law Enforcement Agencies (Police/Sheriff) and District Attorneys.
+SB1809 is enforced by District Attorneys and Texas Law Enforcement Agencies (Police/Sheriff).

 Q

-The compliance urgency for SB1809 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1809 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q